ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 One approach, as detailed in this section, is for RS to convey this information by including an External Authorization Data (EAD) item in EDHOC message\_2.
 The content of this EAD item is the information conveyed in a Request Creation Hints response, thereby helping C to identify the correct AS, and possibly other relevant parameters needed to request an access token.

-The following describes an example scenario where this functionality is used in the EDHOC forward message flow, in particular taking advantage of the new EAD items EAD\_REQUEST\_CREATION\_HINTS (see {{as-creation-hints}}) and EAD\_CRED\_BY\_VALUE (see {{auth-cred-by-value}}).
+The following describes an example scenario where this functionality is used in the EDHOC forward message flow, in particular taking advantage of the EAD items Request Creation Hints (see {{as-creation-hints}}) and Credential By Value (see {{auth-cred-by-value}}).

 1. Without having an access token, C sends EDHOC message\_1 to RS, including in EAD\_1:

-    * A new EAD item EAD\_REQUEST\_CREATION\_HINTS, here specifying no ead\_value.
+    * The EAD item Request Creation Hints, here specifying no ead\_value.

       By doing so, C is asking RS to include the same EAD item in EAD\_2, specifying the information that would be included in a Request Creation Hints response.

-    * A new EAD item EAD\_CRED\_BY\_VALUE, asking RS to specify its authentication credential AUTH\_CRED\_RS by value in ID\_CRED\_R.
+    * The EAD item Credential By Value, asking RS to specify its authentication credential AUTH\_CRED\_RS by value in ID\_CRED\_R.

 2. RS replies with EDHOC message\_2, specifying its authentication credential AUTH\_CRED\_RS by value in ID\_CRED\_R and including in EAD\_2:

-   * The new EAD item EAD\_REQUEST\_CREATION\_HINTS, whose CBOR byte string specified as ead\_value encodes the information that would have been included in a Request Creation Hints response to an unauthorized request sent to RS.
+   * The EAD item Request Creation Hints, whose CBOR byte string specified as ead\_value encodes the information that would have been included in a Request Creation Hints response to an unauthorized request sent to RS.
 In particular, this information includes the URI to the /token endpoint at the AS.

-     However, note that C has not made an actual request with a specific request method and targeting a specific application resource.
+     Note that C has not made an actual request with a specific request method and targeting a specific application resource.
 That is, RS does not know yet what resources C is actually interested in accessing later on.
-Hence, the information specified in this EAD\_REQUEST\_CREATION\_HINTS item is typically not expected to include "audience" and "scope".

-3. C requests an access token for the right audience and scope from the right AS, based on pre-configured parameters on the client and the information from EAD\_REQUEST\_CREATION\_HINTS within EDHOC message\_2, like if C had received a Request Creation Hints response.
+3. C requests an access token for the right audience and scope from the right AS, based on pre-configured parameters on the client and the information from the EAD item Request Creation Hints within EDHOC message\_2, like if C had received a Request Creation Hints response.

-   C should already know the right audience and scope to specify in the Access Token Request, as that information is not expected to be provided by RS in the EAD\_REQUEST\_CREATION\_HINTS item of EDHOC message\_2.
+   C should already know the right audience and scope to specify in the Access Token Request, as that information is not provided by RS in the EAD item Request Creation Hints within EDHOC message\_2 (see {{as-creation-hints}}).
 There may also be default audience and scope set at the AS to use, if none is specified by C in its Access Token Request.

-4. C sends EDHOC message\_3 to RS, specifying the access token in EAD\_3 as value of the EAD item "EAD\_ACCESS\_TOKEN".
+4. C sends EDHOC message\_3 to RS, specifying the access token by means of the EAD item ACE-OAuth Access Token.

 5. If a protected request from C for accessing a resource at RS is not authorized per the issued access token, then RS replies with a protected error response.
 Within that error response, RS can provide C with information that would have been specified in a Request Creation Hints response.
 This time, that information also includes "audience" and "scope".
 After this, C can follow-up requesting a new access token that dynamically updates access rights accordingly (see {{c-as}}).